cerb/cerb.github.io/pricing/standalone.md

 Seats determine the maximum number of workers who can use Cerb at the same time.

-For example, a team of 30 workers who are evenly split into three, non-overlapping 8-hour shifts (morning, day, night) would only require 10 seats.
+For example, a team of 30 workers who are evenly split into three, non-overlapping shifts (morning, day, night) would only require 10 seats.
 That's the highest number of workers who would ever be logged in at the same time.

 You aren't paying per worker account, so there isn't a penalty for inviting everyone to participate: full-time staff, part-time contributors, busy executives, interns, temps, contractors, partners, and volunteers.

-<div id="evaluation"></div>
+<div id="starter"></div>

-## What are evaluation licenses?
+## What is a starter license?

-(( startup, non-profit, charity, open-source ))

-(( no expiration, one renewal per year ))
+Starter licenses are the best way to evaluate if Cerb meets your needs.

+A starter license provides 3 seats at no cost.
+The license is valid for the latest version of Cerb at the time it is created.
+The right to run that version of the software will never expire.

+Starter licenses don't provide access to priority support or ongoing software updates.
+They are eligible for a single "get current" upgrade once per 12 month period.
+Aside from that, they have no feature-related limitations.

+Registered charities and qualifying open source projects may be eligible for a higher seat limit and ongoing software updates at no cost.

+<div id="renewal"></div>

+## Do you provide a renewal discount for existing licenses?

+Yes!
+We automatically add a 10% _"timely renewal_" discount to your invoice for any existing Pro licenses that have not been expired for more than 30 days.

 <div id="academic"></div>

-## What are academic licenses?
+## Do you provide an academic discount?

-<div id="government"></div>

-## What are government licenses?
+Yes.
+We offer a 20% discount in support of academic institutions.

+To qualify for an academic discount, institutions must be accredited by an agency recognized by the U.S. Department of Education (or their own national equivalent).
+All publicly funded K-12 and preschools automatically qualify.

 <div id="non-profit"></div>

-## Do you provide discounts to non-profits and charities?
+## What qualifies a charity or non-profit organization for a free license?

+To receive a free Cerb license with ongoing software updates and more than 3 seats, a charity or non-profit must have a charter that seeks to improve the public good and be registered as a 501(c)(3) organization (or their own national equivalent).
+The organization should be primarily funded through public donations or grants, and such contributions should be tax deductible by the donors.

 <div id="opensource"></div>

-## Do you provide discounts to open-source projects?

-<div id="renewal"></div>

-## Do you provide a renewal discount?

-Yes!
-We automatically add a 10% _"timely renewal_" discount to your invoice for any existing licenses that have not been expired for more than 30 days.
+## What qualifies an open source project for a free license?

+To receive a free Cerb license with ongoing software updates and more than 3 seats, an open source project must have a website explaining the purpose of the project, all source code available in a public repository like GitHub, and a self-deployed option with no licensing costs.

+An open source license should only be used for that purpose, and not mixed with other commercial activity.

 <div id="volume-discount"></div>